 Using a clean cloth or staining pad, wipe off any residue, once again following the grain of the wood.

 Wait for the stain to dry.
-Once again, you’ll have to read the directions to see how long that takes.
 Then see if you’re happy with the darkness of the color.
 If it’s too light, you can apply another coat.

 Wait overnight for the wood to fully try.
 Then, use your stir stick to mix up a can of polyurethane.
 Apply it with a synthetic brush, and let it dry to the manufacturer’s specifications.

 Wait for the clear coat to dry.
 Then, use fine-grit sandpaper to smooth out the first coat, wipe it clean with a damp cloth, and apply a second coat.